ES Modules in JavaScript: Import, Export, and Design

 <script type="module" src="main.js"></script>

 Module scripts are deferred automatically, meaning they don’t block HTML parsing.
-The browser downloads main.js but continues parsing HTML at the same time.
+The browser downloads main.js and continues parsing the document at the same time—execution waits until the DOM is ready, similar to the old defer attribute.
+This is the default behaviour for any script loaded with type="module".

 <script type="module">